lukso-network/docs/docs/learn/expert-guides/key-manager/grant-permissions.md

 :::note Profile Interaction

 This guide's default permission was `SETDATA`.
-To test this storage permission in praxis, you could try to [Edit the Universal Profile](../universal-profile/edit-profile.md) using the controller of the _beneficiary address_.
+To test this storage permission in practice, you could try to [Edit the Universal Profile](../universal-profile/edit-profile.md) using the controller of the _beneficiary address_.

 :::